Help Center

 What is Recon

-Recon is an AI investigation platform for SaaS teams.
+Recon is an AI-powered platform for SaaS teams.
 It connects to the tools your company already uses (database, codebase, tickets, docs, CRM, support platform) and lets anyone on your team investigate customer issues, analyze data, triage bugs, and generate reports through a simple chat interface.

 An engineer sets it up once by connecting your data sources.
 After that, PMs, support leads, ops managers, and anyone else on the team can ask questions in plain English, either in the web app or directly in Slack.